rpothin/servicebus-csharp-function-dataverse/README.md

 - [.NET SDK 6.0](https://dotnet.microsoft.com/download/dotnet/6.0)

+Before moving on to the next step, you will have to be logged in to Azure CLI using the `az login` command.

 ### Quickstart

 The fastest way for you to get this application up and running on Azure is to use the `azd up` command.
 This single command will create and configure all necessary Azure resources - including access policies and roles for your account and service-to-service communication with Managed Identities.